Promoting Advocacy and Rights in Bangladesh

 PAR funding has continued to support local civil society organizations and individual activists to promote positive change in their communities.
 As a result of attending PAR-led advocacy trainings, activists have lobbied their local City Corporation to address climate change issues in their city, advocated in their communities to stop early marriage, and worked to ensure that the national government continues to provide aid to marginalized communities.

-Funder: United States Agency for International Development (USAID), UK aid from the UK government (UK aid)
+Funder: United States Agency for International Development (USAID)

-Implementing Partners: WAVE Foundation, International Center for Not-for-Profit Law
+Implementing Partners: International Center for Not-for-Profit Law, Young Power in Social Action